ye-olde-jack/NFG/Secrets/S7 Notes (179 + Intro).md

 ### Character Reminders
 - Emile:
 	- Talk up the city in a lot of big ways, how abandoned and wrecked it looks.
-	- **Choice:** What to do regarding the message Kramer is going to give him.
-		- Kramer will talk about...
+	- **Choice:** Didn't get a message from kramer.
 	- **Item reward:** Larg and Schultz Mk.
 II "Hamstring" or "Bushwhacker."
-Rifle reward. **Picked up the Hamstring option, see direct messages.**
+Rifle reward. **Picked up the Hamstring option, see direct messages.** Hamstring is specifically made by a gentleman crafter from Buckledown Row, Jupiter Jack's Uncle actually.
 	- Spend gold on Firearm modifications from the Gunslinger Document.
 - Levi:
 		- Beguiling Influence - Beguiling Igniter, Trinket is a little pocket lighter that he will use to start conversations, cooking fires, or offer a light for a smoke. **Gave away during session.**
 		- Sylvan Speech - Spirit Speech, Trinket is his original Inspector badge that a few spirits he can suddenly see come to bless.
 	- Refresh on spirits and talk about illusions.
-	- Talk about the Mobius death with the party.
-How this factors into the trinket that Levi got very long time ago, and how this brought in the influence of a Great Spirit.
 	- **Choice:** Downtime.
 	- **Item reward:** Alchemical Concoction that Mobius snags.
 Options for spending gold includes things from the Queen's Men, as well as Firearm modifications from Gunslinger document and from the vehicle upgrade doc.
 - Mobius:
-	- Make sure there's neat delerium stuff going on.
+	- Make sure there's neat delerium stuff going on. **Over thousands of delerium isotopes qualifies as "neat stuff" going on.**
 		- Arcanomagnetism.
 	- **Choice:** What to do with the Delerium they find.
 	- **Item reward:** Academy Ring.
-	- Can spend gold on Delerium research and magical item crafting.
-Use either the Heliana rules or go by 2024 DMG for crafting items, maybe even Drakkenheim rules.
+	- New crafting rules loosely mentioned in session zero spot.
 - Rupert:
 	- All good, but give a good choice during the session.
-	- Funny moment: Ratlings doing the 'What is my purpose' bit.
-Answer, 'to watch the door' or do some other menial task.
 	- **Choice:** Find one
-	- **As a last resort, pull out Lenny if you have to.**
+	- **As a last resort, pull out Lenny if you have to.
+Lenny is the son of the Ratling that they let go**
 	- **Item reward:**
 		- A session of training and healing, either something that supplements learning another Fighting Style, or a brassard that provides enough status from local militia that Rupert can add 1d4 to persuasion or intimidation twice per day.
 He can potentially spend gold (300 or so) on the thing from Ryoko's either in the Reach Mastery or stuff that his Halberd can do from the weapon enhancements before the masteries.
 		- Aqua Delerium.
 In addition to that, first Uncommon item on the condition he accepts another job from River.